Table of Contents

 Does Mustard Kill Bacteria?

-Mustard essential oil is known to be a powerful antibacterial agent, which fights off harmful bacteria like E. coli, staph, salmonella, listeria, etc.
+Mustard essential oil is a powerful antibacterial agent that fights off harmful bacteria like E. coli, staph, salmonella, listeria, etc.

 Is Mustard Good for Losing Weight?